Bookmark and Share

-Surrogacy in England
+Surrogacy

-In England and Wales surrogacy as such is not illegal.
-Neither the intended parents nor the surrogate commit an offence.
-However it is illegal to arrange surrogacy commercially.
-This means membership organisations and not-for profit organisations for surrogacy are not illegal, but an agency which charges for arranging a surrogacy, negotiating a surrogacy agreement and so on, would commit an offence under the Surrogacy Arrangements Act 1985.
+The prohibition against commercial surrogacy in the UK means membership organisations and not-for profit organisations for surrogacy are not illegal, even if they levy a charge.
+However, a commercial for-profit agency might commit an offence under the Surrogacy Arrangements Act 1985.
 It is also illegal to advertise for surrogacy.

 Surrogacy agreements are not enforceable.
 This means that if, for example, the intended parents refuse to make an agreed payment to the surrogate or if the surrogate refuses to hand over the baby, the court will not enforce the contract.
 In the latter case, if the court is asked to decide where the baby should live, it would do so under the welfare principle and depending on the paternity, the intended parents may need permission from the court to make an application.